tychocollins/ddpm-from-scratch-solo/README.md

 - Switched dataset from MNIST to CIFAR-10 (32×32 cars, dogs, planes, etc.)
 - Trained for 50 epochs with AdamW optimizer and lower learning rate
 - Model is now fully general — works on any image size/channels

+  🛠️ Architectural Changes (The "How")
+Color Conversion: Switched the U-Net model from 1 channel to 3 input/output channels (in_channels=3, out_channels=3) to handle real-world RGB photos (CIFAR-10).

+Performance Fix 1: Cosine Noise Schedule: Implemented the superior Cosine Noise Schedule in diffusion.py.
+This is essential for effective noise parameterization and significantly improves the quality of the reverse diffusion process.

+Performance Fix 2: EMA Integration: Implemented the Exponential Moving Average (EMA) utility in train_cifar.py.
+The script now saves the stable EMA-averaged weights (trained_cifar_weights_ema.pt), which is critical for clean, artifact-free sampling.

+Optimizer Update: Switched to the AdamW optimizer for improved training stability and convergence speed.

+📈 Training Status & Next Steps
+Dataset: Switched from MNIST to CIFAR-10 (32x32 color images).

+Training Run: Started a long-running, optimized training session (100 epochs) using the Cosine Schedule and EMA.

+Model Generality: The core DDPM implementation is now robustly configured for any color/image size, making the model theoretically ready for CelebA.

+Next Action: After training, the priority is to implement the FID (Fréchet Inception Distance) metric script to objectively measure the quality of the generated color images against the target score.